buscandoaverroes/machine-learning/README.md

 A place for sharing ML knowledge among SFS students and recent grads.

 ## Introduction
 When I was a student at SFS I fell in love with machine learning.
 It's technically difficult, often misunderstood, and it raises so many ethical questions.
 I wanted to understand all of these things, so I created this repository for SFS students/recent grads to collaborate on Machine Learning stuff.
+Feel free to clone, explore, or add.

 ## General ML resources/things I've come across
 <p>Basically start with anything by [Susan Athey](https://athey.people.stanford.edu/research).